-Posted on Jul 16 2009 by Alistair Barnett in Tutorials WordPress
+Posted on Jul 16 2009 byin Tutorials WordPress

 We received a thoughtful inquiry from a customer recently who wanted to know how to better understand the manner in which images are managed within our themes.
 This is naturally too good a topic for just one customer so we thought we would share our complete explanation with everyone.

 At this time, our most popular themes incorporate the functionality of “Get The Image” to generate thumbnail images that appear in Feature Articles and Post Excerpts.
 There is some confusion as how this tool works and what happens when you use it.
 Without further ado, here’s our best explanation.

 The first image that is uploaded to a post is the one that is managed by “Get The Image” (it is very important to note that uploaded does NOT mean inserted).